Translation Services USA

 Translation Services USA is a translation technology company headquartered in New York City.
 The company has developed a number of popular online translation platforms such as Ackuna and TranslationCloud.net, as well as providing traditional translation services.

 History

 Translation Services USA was founded in 2002 by Alex Buran in Brooklyn, New York.
 The company was initially founded as LeoSam, then later became Translation Services USA before shifting focus to translation technology development; it temporarily rebranded as Translation Cloud in 2011.
 Its headquarters were moved to a new office in Jersey City in 2012, followed by a move to One World Trade Center in 2017.
 In December 2012, Translation Services USA was awarded an Inc. 500 "Hire Power Award."

 Projects

 Ackuna

-Ackuna is a crowdsourced translation platform that launched in 2011, targeted at mobile and desktop app developers.
+Ackuna is a crowdsourced translation platform launched in 2011, targeted at mobile and desktop app developers.
 Unlike similar platforms, Ackuna does not charge, relying on a network of freelance, volunteer translators to provide the translations.
 The site boasted 6,000 registered translators in April 2013.